-For the most up-to-date notifications for the preview, check the Azure Virtual Network updates page.
+For the most up-to-date notifications, check the Azure Virtual Network updates page.

 Service endpoints provide the following benefits:

 - Improved security for your Azure service resources: VNet private address space can be overlapping and so, cannot be used to uniquely identify traffic originating from your VNet.
 Service endpoints provide the ability to secure Azure service resources can be secured to your virtual network, by extending VNet identity to the service.
 Once service endpoints are enabled in your virtual network, you can secure Azure service resources to your virtual network by adding a virtual network rule to the resources.
 This provides improved security by fully removing public Internet access to resources, and allowing traffic only from your virtual network.

 Optimal routing for Azure service traffic from your virtual network: Today, any routes in your virtual network that force Internet traffic to your premises and/or virtual appliances, known as forced-tunneling, also force Azure service traffic to take the same route as the Internet traffic.
 Service endpoints provide optimal routing for Azure traffic.